 If you have two story windows, here is a blog post all about how I chose curtains for my floor to ceiling windows.
 And if you made a mistake, here's an awesome quick hack on how to lengthen your drapes.

-- How to Hack and Lengthen Drapery Panels
+- Hack to Lengthen Curtain and Drape Panels

 - How to Hang Curtains Like a Professional

 - Choosing the Right Fabric Color for Your Farmhouse Style Curtains and Drapes

 - Affordable Whitewash Bamboo Roman Shades Farmhouse Style